-- Press the 🍆 button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing."

-- When prompted, say "List Phones." - The UconnectTM Phone will play the phone names of all paired cellular phones in order from the highest to the lowest priority.
-To "select" or "delete" a paired phone being announced, press the two secsay "Select" or "Delete."
+- Press the 🌜 button to begin. - After the "Ready" prompt and the following beep, say "Setup Phone Pairing." - When prompted, say "List Phones." - The UconnectTM Phone will play the phone names of all paired cellular phones in order from the highest to the lowest priority.
+To "select" or "delete" a paired phone being announced, press the (%2vR button and say "Select" or "Delete."
 Also, see the next two sections for an alternate way to "select" or "delete" a paired phone.